Thomasville Public Library: Current building and recent years

 As early as 1978, library staff perceived the need for expansion once again.
 The greatest limitations to the building were its inaccessibility for handicapped patrons and lack of space for its growing children's collection and unique archive of magazines and newspapers.
 In 1987, a committee chaired by Sumner Finch was formed for the purpose of securing grants and selecting a new site for the library.
 The county dedicated $300,000 to a new library building, while private donors raised $900,000, $100,000 was secured through selling the old property, and the state government granted $125,000.
 The site chosen was two doors down from the previous library was donated by the government of Thomasville and was valued at $135,000 at the time.
 The land had housed a Thomasville Furniture Industries mechanical shop, and prior to that, the Thomasville Civic Center before its destruction by fire in 1976.
 Michael Newman of the firm Newman & Jones served as the architect for the new building.
 Construction began in 1989, and on August 20, 1990, the library officially moved to its current 19000 sqft location at 14 Randolph Street, with at least 200 present for the opening ceremony.
 The new library building has a capacity of 70,000 books, a large increase from the previous building's intended capacity of 25,000, and at the time of moving, 43,000 books were relocated.

 On October 1, 1994, Crouse retired as head librarian after 58 years of work.
 Ruth Ann Copley assumed the role thereafter.
 Copley left the position to become director of the Davidson County Public Library system on July 1, 2004, after which Sarah Hudson assumed the position of head librarian at Thomasville.
 In July 2010, the Davidson County Public Library became a founding library of the NC Cardinal consortium, which from February 2013 began to circulate materials to and from participating libraries throughout the state.

 In 2025, the library's current manager, Keaton Toney, was nominated for the Association for Rural & Small Libraries (ARSL) awards for Distinguished Service, and Innovative Service.
+On April 15, 2026, cellist Yo-Yo Ma visited the library, discussing the establishment's impact on the community, its challenges, and performing.